 Neon eyeliner might not be the first thing that comes to mind, but after seeing this liner look, it's certainly something that will be fueling our creativity from here on out.
 To recreate this, use a liquid liner or a gel eyeliner with a slanted brush to ensure you get the perfect flick at the end.
 Notice how the eyeliner starts at the inner eye area and then picks back up at the outer lash line for an abstract feel that's very cool.

 Showcase your favorite liner colors by wearing different hues on the top and bottom of the eyes.
 Doing this gives you the ability to experiment with varying combinations of color and can make the eyes pop.
 If you want more of a vivid color payoff, go ahead and set the liner with a bright shadow color on top.

-This red eyeliner might be an unexpected color yet looks so good on the eyes and can instantly elevate any makeup look.
-You can use a pencil or cream formula for this, and try drawing the wing first on the outer corners of eyes for a more comfortable application tip.
+Red eyeliner might be an unexpected color, yet it looks so good on the eyes and can instantly elevate any makeup look.
+You can use a pencil or cream formula for this, and try drawing the wing first on the outer corners for a more comfortable application tip.

 Brighten the Waterline

 Using a white or flesh-toned eyeliner on the inner waterline can instantly brighten and help diminish the look of redness in the eyes.
 Applying eyeliner here is an excellent hack for anyone who overslept or had a late night and needs to look awake as soon as possible.
 This Marc Jacobs Beauty Highliner Gel Eye Crayon is the perfect color to wear in the waterline.